Mid-America Center

-The Mid-America Center is an arena and convention center located in Council Bluffs, Iowa, just five minutes from downtown Omaha, Nebraska.
+Mid-America Center, commonly referred to as the MAC, is an arena and convention center located in Council Bluffs, Iowa, United States.
 The arena's maximum capacity is about 9,000 for concerts and 6,700 for ice hockey and arena football.
 The arena continues to provide free parking.
 Caesars Entertainment began managing the Center in 2012, taking over from SMG.
+It was the home of the Iowa Blackhawks of the APFL.
+From 2002 to 2009, it hosted the Omaha Lancers of the USHL.
+From February 19, 2011, to February 2013, it hosted roller derby bouts for the Omaha Rollergirls of the WFTDA.